DardelHMB/recovery_menu-mod/README.md

 # build the menu with display controller initialization
 docker run -it --rm -v ${PWD}:/project recoverybuilder make DC_INIT=1
 ```
+Note for building: If you intend on modifying the code, I recommend building it in a seperate copy, as while building with Linux (Ubuntu or Ubuntu based distros at least) the build files tend to get locked to root permissions, making them difficult to remove.

 ## Credits
+- [GaryOderNichts](https://github.com/GaryOderNichts) for the original [recovery_menu](https://github.com/GaryOderNichts/recovery_menu) (bulk of the code lmao) and [UDPIH](https://github.com/GaryOderNichts/udpih)
 - [@Maschell](https://github.com/Maschell) for the [network configuration types](https://github.com/devkitPro/wut/commit/159f578b34401cd4365efd7b54b536154c9dc576)
 - [@dimok789](https://github.com/dimok789) for [mocha](https://github.com/dimok789/mocha)
 - [@hexkyz](https://github.com/hexkyz) for [hexFW](https://github.com/hexkyz/hexFW)
 - [@rw-r-r-0644](https://github.com/rw-r-r-0644) for the lolserial code and display configuration info
 - [decaf-emu](https://github.com/decaf-emu/decaf-emu) for a lot of IOS documentation
 - [@GerbilSoft](https://github.com/GerbilSoft) for adding the initial "System Information" screen, visual improvements, region unbricking, ...
+- [Lazr](https://github.com/Lazr1026) used her recovery_menu mod as a base to figure out how to add Coldboot titles and get them to show up (I hope you don't mind)